christopherkobayashi/classic2fpu/README.md

 ## Circuit board fabrication details

+v4.9 is a four-layer board.

 The .pcb file is a DesignSpark board file.

-The .zip file are the Gerbers that work without modification with PCBway.
+The .zip file contains the Gerbers for PCB fabriation.
+These work as-is with PCBway.